crispinprojects/talkcalendar/README.md

 ## Pre-built Binary (x86 Intel PCs)

 A pre-built 64-bit x86 Talk Calendar executable is available and can be downloaded from the installers directory.
-Unzip the installer archive file relevant for your distribution to locate the Talk Calendar executable.
+Unzip the installer archive file relevant to your distribution which contains the Talk Calendar executable.

 Talk Calendar must have executable permissions to execute.
 If necessary change Talk Calendar file permissions so that it can run as an executable as shown below.